Tejaskal/Udacity--Project-Investigate-No-show-appointments/README.md

 The dataset has 14 variables distributed across type of disease, neighborhood of patient, age, gender, alcohol addict, sms received and the variable which provides the information on whether a patient shows up or not.

 Dependencies

-Python programming language (version 3.6 or higher) Pandas
+Python programming language (version 3.11.1)

+Pandas

 Matplotlib

 Seaborn